 Despite French being an official language of Canada and being taught the language at school, not everyone speaks French in Toronto so you don’t need to know it to live here.
 In fact, over 140 languages and dialects are spoken in Toronto, and just over 30 per cent of the people who live in Toronto speak a language other than English or French at home.

 Public transit can be frustrating – but it gets the job done

 Public transit in Toronto gets a lot of flack and if you live here you will inevitably end up complaining about taking the TTC at some point (or several points).
 But despite some frustrations, hopping on the bus, subway or streetcar will get you from A to B. Sometimes slower than you might like, but in general transit in Toronto is reliable and often easier than driving downtown or trying to find parking.

 Common sense is required no matter where you go in any city, but Toronto is generally a safe place to be.
 In fact, the Economist Intelligence Unit (EIU) Safe Cities Index, ranked Toronto at 8th out of 50 cities in 2015.

 You’ll get a good dose of art and culture in Toronto

 Toronto is not a city where you’ll ever be bored, especially if you enjoy art and culture.
-Toronto is home to more than 80 film festivals including well known fests like Toronto International Film Festival and Hot Docs, as well as smaller ones like the Brazilian Film Festival of Toronto and Water Docs.
+Toronto is home to more than 80 film festivals including well known fests like Toronto International Film Festival and Hot Docs, as well as smaller ones like the Human Rights Watch Film Festival and Water Docs.
 Toronto also has 200 professional performing arts organizations and over 200 city-owned pieces of public art and historical monuments to explore.
 The city is also home to events like the Fringe Festival, Luminato and the Toronto Outdoor Art Fair.